devritter/presentations-2025-linqsights/2025-linqsights/linqsights.md

 Problems:

 * reading all lines / files / ...
-* just to count them
+* to count every item ...
 * just to say "oh yeah, there is something!"

 ---